the-overdriven/mw-enhanced/README.md

 ## Is there a way to stop friendly-fire?
 Yes, install [No More Friendly Fire](https://www.nexusmods.com/morrowind/mods/48801)

-## [Balance] How to tell if I've already read a given book?
-Also: books are increasing full skill points, which incentives postponing the bonus.
-And not sure which book actually gives the bonus.
-If reading a book bumps a skill to next round integer value then it would pay off better to read them when our skills are high enough and expensive to train.
-And also ideally when have just advanced recently.
-A more fair solution would be to make books increase xp of skill, rather than bump the skill to the next round value.
-Then it wouldn't matter when we receive the bonus.
-Luckily [Reading is Good](https://www.nexusmods.com/morrowind/mods/51705) and [Book Worm](https://www.nexusmods.com/morrowind/mods/46851) should fix that.
-Additionally, [Skill Name Skill Books](https://www.nexusmods.com/morrowind/mods/51510) will show which skill does a given book increase.

 ## Is there an easier way to drop items?
 [Caps Click to Drop](https://www.nexusmods.com/morrowind/mods/52518) and [Just Drop It](https://www.nexusmods.com/morrowind/mods/49557) for better dropping experience (corpses fall according to the terrain!)